-The poultry boards and commission have the absolute discretion to make any decisions.
-This work plan is intended to provide the boards and commission with a process to assemble the information and analysis as well as engage and consult stakeholder to make decisions whether or not to use the authorities provided under the Natural Products Marketing Act (NPMA) to require producers to have disease insurance.
+The poultry boards and commission have the absolute discretion to make any decisions within the powers and duties conferred under the Natural Products Marketing Act (NPMA).
+This work plan is intended to provide the boards and commission with a process to assemble the information and analysis as well as engage and consult stakeholders to make decisions whether or not to use the authorities provided under the NPMA to require producers to have disease insurance.
 In this regard, the purpose of the work plan is

-To undertake the requisite due diligence incumbent on the poultry boards and commission in consideration of implementing mandatory Avian Influenza disease insurance in the regulated poultry industry in British Columbia.
+• To undertake the requisite due diligence incumbent on the poultry boards and commission in consideration of implementing mandatory Avian Influenza disease insurance in the regulated poultry industry in British Columbia.